intelligentnet/news/README.md

 -	Install latest Rust compiler with rustup
 -	Edit the env file and run: . ./env in shell
 -	Edit prompt.html file for your URL and desired appearance
--	Create a 'gen' directory for receiving generated files
+-	Create a 'gen' directory for receiving generated files, symlink as 'pic'

 Use Targetr where this service is available as an extension.